Another Book of Nothing Chapters 20 - 24:

 Sri Nisargadatta Maharaj

-The outside world can only appear to be as we see it to be, and that itself will be according to that which sees.
-A mind that is imbued with equanimity, without judgement and accepting of all - an empty mind - is pure within and thus only conscious of purity without.
-A positive attitude imbued with love will only see the brightest present and the brightest future for the world and every being, and knowing the end of the game, being faced with brutality and pain, only feel all the more compassion for both the victim and the persecutor that they should be bound so tightly to an imaginary self, the one albeit unwillingly, the other with unrelenting intent.
+The outside world can only appear to be as we each see it to be, and that itself will be according to the nature of that which sees.
+A mind that is imbued with equanimity, without any judgement and accepting of all - an empty mind - is pure within and thus conscious of only purity without.
+A positive attitude imbued with love will only see the brightest present and the brightest future for the world and every being, and knowing the end of the game, being faced with brutality and pain, only feel all the more compassion for both the victim and the persecutor that they should be bound so tightly to an imaginary self - albeit the one unwillingly and the other with unrelenting intent.

 To one who is shod with leather the earth is as good as covered with leather.